 Yes, the fun stage, the one we’ve all been waiting for.
 The words can’t be typed fast enough as the characters chatter away in our heads and the whole thing unfolds as an awesome movie that we could watch over and over.

 This can strike at any time amid the writing though I usually get it about a third of the way through.
 Suddenly something doesn’t feel right or I’ll hit a minor snag that builds in until I’m glowering at the screen convinced that writing is not “my thing”.

 It is the curse of the creative soul, whether writers, musicians, artists etc, we can become overwhelmed with feelings of inadequacy and doubt in our work.
 It’s shit but it happens to us all.

 This is why it helps to have friends or family who understand you and your weird artistic temperament.
 They can be your voice of reason and reassurance, they can stop you doing something idiotic like deleting everything you’ve written

 Friends and family not supportive?
 Then find someone who is.
 The internet is great for that!
 IF you are still struggling to find someone who understands, drop me a comment and I will yell at you for doubting yourself.

-So you made it through the crippling doubt, beaten it off with a gnarly old stick and you are back to writing!
-Usually those soul-sucking doubt pockets can often end on a high were the stuff you write after is awesome.
+So you made it through the crippling doubt, beat it off with a gnarly old stick and you are back to writing!
+Usually, those soul-sucking doubt pockets can often end on a high were the stuff you write after is awesome.